Identity and device access configurations

 Azure AD provides a full suite of identity management capabilities.
 Our recommendations for securing access use the following capabilities:

-- Multi-factor authentication (MFA) — MFA requires users to provide two forms of verification, such as a user password plus phone authentication with a pin.
+- Multi-factor authentication (MFA) — MFA requires users to provide two forms of verification, such as a user password plus a notification from the Microsoft Authenticator app or a phone call.
 MFA greatly reduces the risk that a stolen identity can be used to access your Office 365 environment.

 - Device registration — You register a device into Azure AD to provide an identity to the device.
 This identity is used to authenticate the device when a user signs in and to apply conditional access rules that require domain-joined or compliant PCs.
 For this guidance, we use device registration to automatically register domain-joined Windows computers.
 Device registration is a prerequisite for managing devices with Intune.